Celebrating our past. Building our future.

 The UTI celebrates its founding each fall with the UTI Lecture and Worship Celebration, featuring an outstanding scholar and preacher from the African American church.

 The Wright Chair in African American Studies was established in honor of the Rev. Dr. Jeremiah A. Wright, Sr., who in 1949 was one of the first two African Americans to receive an STM degree from the seminary.
-Pastor Wright served Grace Baptist Church of Germantown, Philadelphia, PA, for many years.
+Pastor Wright served Grace Baptist Church of Germantown, Philadelphia, PA, for more than 40 years.
 Fund raising continues to make this a fully endowed academic chair at United Lutheran Seminary.

 The Rev. Dr. Quintin L. Robertson, a native of Newark, NJ, holds ordination through the National Baptist Convention, USA and the Church of God in Christ.
 He serves as the Director of the Urban Theological Institute at the seminary, overseeing the Black Church Studies Program.
 He also served as Director of Admission and Recruitment for the Interdenominational Theological Center in Atlanta for 10 years.
 He conducts seminars and workshops, and preaches at churches across denominational lines around the nation.